Back to Blog Home Page

 Every ATS is different, but here’s a high-level workflow that the top applicant tracking systems can achieve:

-• Once the talent acquisition team has secured an adequate pool of applicants, they can then be tagged and labeled accordingly, based on resume information.
+1. Once the talent acquisition team has secured an adequate pool of applicants, they can tag and label candidates based on resume information.

-• From here, recruiters can sort through candidates by filtering based on skillsets and job descriptions published internally and externally to find strong-fit candidates for open roles.
+2. From here, recruiters can sort through candidates by filtering based on skillsets and job descriptions to find strong-fit candidates for open roles.
+They can also mitigate implicit bias by using a bias blocker that removes any identifying information from the resume.

-• The ATS can then enable recruiters to communicate with candidates and schedule screening interviews and hiring team interviews.
+3. The ATS can then enable recruiters to communicate with candidates and schedule interviews.

-Note that the process will look very different between enterprises using a modern versus traditional ATS.
-For instance, the best ATS software solutions use the latest technology, such as natural language processing, to scan resumes, provide recommendations on which candidates to reach out to for job openings, and locate passive talent that’s already in the ATS.
+Note that the process will look very different between enterprises using a modern versus a legacy ATS.
+For instance, applicant tracking systems that use the latest technology, such as natural language processing, can scan resumes, provide recommended candidates for job openings, and locate passive talent already in the software.

-The benefits of an applicant tracking system (as explained below).
+The benefits of using an applicant tracking system, as explained below.

 1. Reduced time to hire for critical roles

-With Jobvite’s Evolve Talent Acquisition Suite, for instance, talent leaders and operations managers can get a holistic view of their entire team’s pipeline progress in real time and share insights with TA specialists.
-Meanwhile, each recruiter can see data tied to their recruitment activities to easily discern where each candidate is in their funnel and determine the next steps to take with each active opportunity.
+With Jobvite’s ATS, for instance, talent leaders and operations managers get a holistic view of their entire team’s pipeline progress in real time, allowing them to share insights with talent acquisition specialists.
+Meanwhile, each recruiter can see the data tied to their recruitment activities to easily discern where each candidate is in their funnel and determine the next steps to take with each active opportunity.

 As job seekers move from one interview stage to the next, hiring managers can easily compare candidates right in the ATS and extend offers to their preferred prospects.